Double Jeopardy Explained: What It Is and When It Applies

 Double jeopardy isn’t just legal jargon — it’s a constitutional right that protects you from government overreach.
 Whether you’ve been acquitted, convicted, or had charges dismissed, you deserve finality and freedom from fear of endless prosecution.

-If you think your rights under the Double Jeopardy Clause are being violated, speak to a qualified criminal defense attorney immediately.
+If you think your rights under this clause are being violated, speak to a qualified criminal defense attorney immediately.

 AUTHOR